Five Nations Railway Corridor: Route

+Gauge

+Trains between China and Europe currently always have to pass a break of gauge.
+The proposed route of the Five Nations Railway Corridor would bridge the gap between the Chinese and the European/Central Asian standard gauge rail networks.
+However, the new tracks will not use standard gauge only.
+A section in Kazakhstan uses Russian gauge, while an Uzbekistan-built section in Afghanistan uses five foot gauge.

 Impact

 The railway is expected to especially benefit the landlocked Afghanistan, which would gain direct access to the Iranian seaports of Chabahar and Bandar Abbas.
 Through Iran, the line can connect to the Turkish railway network.
 Tajikistan and Kyrgyzstan would also benefit from access to Iran's ports, and would reduce their dependency on neighbors Turkmenistan, Uzbekistan and also on Russia.